 - If you use inline CSS styles, set the API version to 28.0 or later.
 Also set <apex:page applyBodyTag="false">, and add static, valid <head> and <body> tags to your page, as in the previous example. - The maximum response size when creating a PDF file must be less than 15 MB before being rendered as a PDF file.
-This limit is the standard limit for all Visualforce requests. - The maximum file size for a generated PDF file is 60 MB. - The maximum total size of all images included in a generated PDF is 30 MB. - PDF rendering doesn't support images encoded in the data: URI scheme format. - PDF rendering doesn't support WebP images or SVG markup. - The following components don't support double-byte fonts when rendered as PDF.
+This limit is the standard limit for all Visualforce requests. - The maximum file size for a generated PDF file is 60 MB. - The maximum total size of all images included in a generated PDF is 30 MB. - PDF rendering doesn't support images encoded in the data: URI scheme format. - PDF rendering doesn't support WebP images or SVG markup. - PDF rendering doesn't support multipage TIFF files.

+- The following components don't support double-byte fonts when rendered as PDF.

+- <apex:pageBlock>

-- <apex:pageBlock> - <apex:sectionHeader>
+- <apex:sectionHeader>